malstor/thunderx-ubuntu/README.md

 ----------
 Tips:

-Disable hw offloading if you have network errors
+Disable hw offloading if you have network errors, in praticular, so some reason checksums errors with applications like elasticsearch are common without disabling this.

 `ethtool --offload enP2p1s0f4 rx off  tx off`
 `ethtool --offload docker0 rx off tx off`